encointer/book/src/protocol-threat-model.md

 If celebrity meetup participants can be linked to their names and meetup locations in advance, they might get kidnapped

 Mitigation:
-* Make sure meetup assignments are kept confidential until the meetup has passed.
+* Make sure meetup assignments are kept confidential at least until the meetup has passed.

 # Behavioural Meetup Scenario Analysis